Keep it simple to prepare for preschool and kindergarten

 If your child encounters difficulties, discuss it with the teacher, Newell says.
 You may be able to communicate with the teacher via text or email if your job makes it hard to schedule a conference.

-Children, particularly the youngest, benefit from visiting the new school in advance and meeting the teacher, says Sarah Siciliano-Hartt, child psychologist in Boca Raton.
+Children, particularly the youngest, benefit from visiting the new school in advance and meeting the teacher, says Sarah Siciliano-Hartt, a former child psychologist in Boca Raton.
 “This helps the child have some view of what’s coming.”

 And then there are the new rules to get used to.